max-ray001/mean-LMS/README.md

 JOI

 Joi in Express.js is a popular module for data validation.
 This module validates the data based on schemas.
-There are various functions like optional(), required(), min(), max(), etc which make it easy to use and a user-friendly module for validating the data.
+There are various functions like optional(), required(), min(), max(), etc. which make it easy to use and a user-friendly module for validating the data.

 MONGODB